 Using Regular Expressions to Search Word Patterns

 The same is also true for Word Patterns, take for example looking for any files or documents with the LS moniker.
-There are many names under the LS Studio moniker including LS Model, LS Mag, LS Magazine, LS girl, LS island, and more.
+There are many names under the LS Studio moniker including LS Model, LS Mag, LS-Magazine, LS girl, LS island, and more.
 Using a regular expression one string can replace numerous regular keywords.

-Get help using Regular Expressions via the ADF Knowledge Base or from the ADF User Guides which also include a RegEx Cheat sheet and there are many third party YouTube tutorials to help you get started with Regular Expressions generally.
+Get help using Regular Expressions via the ADF Knowledge Base or from the ADF User Guides which also include a RegEx Cheatsheet and there are many third-party YouTube tutorials to help you get started with Regular Expressions generally.

-Mobile Device Investigator, Digital Evidence Investigator, Triage-Investigator, Triage-G2 and the ADF PRO products are built on the same intelligent forensic search engine and are designed with rapid scan capabilities.
+Mobile Device Investigator, Digital Evidence Investigator, Triage-Investigator, Triage-G2, and the ADF PRO products are built on the same intelligent forensic search engine and are designed with rapid scan capabilities.
 ADF tools focus on automation and ease of use for deployment to both field investigators and lab examiners.

 Our focus is collecting forensic artifacts fast, which is why we've been both a pioneer and leader in forensic triage and automated investigations for 15+ years.
-This technology enables non-technical investigators to deploy triage tools which maintain chain of custody and stay within the search parameters defined by forensic examiners.
+This technology enables non-technical investigators to deploy triage tools that maintain chain of custody and stay within the search parameters defined by forensic examiners.
 In short, we enable our users to find and focus on the relevant evidence quickly.